“Please be simple” I hoped to myself as I neared the horizon.

 Expecting a level traverse to the summit ramp I was dismayed to discover that it can only be accessed by crossing a narrow ‘L’-shaped rock fin, with about a 20-30º tilt to the right and a number of climbing steps, which is then followed by a ice-filled notch, which is then followed by a pinnacle (which may be by-passable to the left on snow/ice), and then, for good measure, yet another notch.
 Needless to say, the whole section is massively exposed with a 400m+ drop on the climber's left onto the last remnants of Hilda’s glacier, and a 40m+ drop on the climber’s left into a steep, snow-filled gully, which eventually drains into the moraine near the A2/Hilda col.

-Update: A later party confirmed that the remaining portion ramps up to a 5.5 alpine climb, and involves multiple repels.
+Update: A later party confirmed that the remaining portion ramps up to a 5.5 alpine climb, and involves multiple rappels.
+They also found it easier to climb over the pinnacle than attempt to bypass it.

-It's clear that many people have at least attempted to summit Hilda Peak; and perhaps the scarcity of beta is a result of very few people succeeding.
-My suggestion would be to, at the very least, have the necessary gear for a repel and to safely skirt the pinnacle on snow/ice, which would mean lugging an ice axe and crampons a long way in order to traverse a very short section.
+It’s clear that many people have at least attempted to summit Hilda Peak, and perhaps the scarcity of beta is a result of very few people succeeding.
+My suggestion would be to, at the very least, have the necessary gear for a repel and/or to safely skirt the pinnacle on snow/ice, which would mean lugging an ice axe and crampons a long way to traverse a very short section.
 That, along with some steely resolve, should get you to the base of the ramp.
-What challenges await from there is unclear, but there looked to be a series of smaller rock steps followed by a larger cliff midway up.
-It may be possible to bypass some of these sections to the climber's left of the ramp on Hilda's southern face.
+What challenges await from that point is unclear, but there looked to be a series of smaller rock steps followed by a larger cliff midway up.
+It may be possible to bypass some of these sections to the climber’s left of the ramp on Hilda’s southern face.

 Share this report on: